Russell-Waterhouse/blog/content/post/trends.md

 For those that don't know, the Handmade Hero series is a series of livestreams from Casey Muratori where he programs a video game from scratch.
-No engine, no scripting language, I don't even think he uses LibC into the project, he just calls Windows API's directly when he needs to interact with the hardware.
+No engine, no scripting language, I don't even think he uses LibC in the project, he just calls Windows API's directly when he needs to interact with the hardware.

 This group might be a little bit extreme in their software development